Now in its third year, the Springboard Festival 2025 was bigger and better than ever.

 EDI Assessment

 The Criterion Theatre is committed to producing diverse and inclusive art and serving as a catalyst for community creation.
-Each day of the festival will see multiple acts of contrasting and complimentary genres.
-It will include drama, new writing, poetry and spoken word, multi-media perfomances and musical offerings, plus there will be accompanying art exhibitions and installations.
-There is an explicit intention within programming to include as wide a diversity of stories, and to be as inclusive, as possible.
+Each day of the festival saw multiple acts of contrasting and complimentary genres.
+It included drama, new writing, poetry and spoken word, multi-media perfomances and musical offerings, plus there was accompanying art exhibitions and installations.
+There was an explicit intention within programming to include as wide a diversity of stories, and to be as inclusive, as possible.